muhamaddarulhadi/LINK/README.md

    dotnet new webapp -o TestRazor -au individual
    ```

-   Type this command to create project without authentication
+   Type this command on Terminal to create project without authentication

    ```console
    dotnet new webapp -o TestRazor
    ```

-   Type this command to create project by forcing .Net version; for example .Net5.0
+   Type this command on Terminal to create project by forcing .Net version; for example .Net5.0

    ```console
    dotnet new webapp -o TestRazor -f net5.0
    ```

-   Type this command to create project by forcing .Net version with authentication; for example .Net5.0
+   Type this command on Terminal to create project by forcing .Net version with authentication; for example .Net5.0

    ```console
    dotnet new webapp -o TestRazor -au individual -f net5.0